arm5728/BurgerTycoon/README.md

 Text-Based Business Management Game.

-*Built in a Java Enviornment with Cp1250*
+*Built in a Java Enviornment with Cp1250 encoding*